Anandh-S-ZS/JR_Learning_Platform/README.md

 # JR_Learning_Platform

-project scope and objective:
+project scope and objective:<br>
-	->To make kids learn programming language basics and syntax of the preferred Language
+	->To make kids learn programming language basics and syntax of the preferred Language<br>

 Key features and functionalities:
 Key features: